davidwalter2/ZCounting/README.md

 This code is to run over Z Counting histograms produced in DQM Offline and produce a CSV file with Z rates.
 The output file format has been agreed upon with ATLAS in 2016.
 It can be used to generate plots of the Z rate ratio of CMS/ATLAS.
-There are also python files to produce control plots of the Z reconstruction efficiencies and Z fiducial cross section.\
+There are also python files to produce control plots of the Z reconstruction efficiencies and Z fiducial cross section.

 A CMSSW environment needs to be set up to have the pandas library available.

 ## Z Rate Production
 The ZCounting.py is the file to be executed to generate a CSV file with Z rates and additional information.
-Following parameters should be specified:\
+Following parameters should be specified:

 **--dirDQM DIRECTORY**\
 Directory to the input root files from the DQM Offline module.
-Eg. the DQM Offline root files of the 2018 prompt-reco can be found here: https://cmsweb.cern.ch/dqm/offline/data/browse/ROOT/OfflineData/Run2018/SingleMuon/
+Eg. the DQM Offline root files of the 2018 prompt-reco can be found here:/ https://cmsweb.cern.ch/dqm/offline/data/browse/ROOT/OfflineData/Run2018/SingleMuon/

 **--ByLsCSV BRILCALC.csv**\